rage/programming-23/data/part-12/4-regular-expressions.md

 ### Other special characters

-A dot is a wildcard character which can match any sigle character.
+A dot is a wildcard character which can match any single character.
 For example, the expression `c...o` would match any five character substring beginning with a `c` and ending with an `o`, such as `c-3po` or `cello`.

-The `^` character specifies that the match must be at the beginning of the string, and the `$` specifies that the match must be at the end of the string.
-These can also be used to exclude any other characters from the matches:
+The `^` character specifies that the match must be at the beginning of the string, and `$` specifies that the match must be at the end of the string.
+These can also be used to exclude from the matches any other characters than those specified:

 <sample-output>